flengyel/ansible_secrets/Installation.md

-# Implementation Guide: Secure Credential Management with GPG and Ansible Vault
+# Installation Guide: Secure Credential Management with GPG and Ansible Vault

 This guide will walk through the setup of the Ansible Secrets project, password (secret) encryption , the Ansible playbook for local deployment, and finally, the integration with Bash and Python scripts.